jayceeday/jayceeday/README.md

-I'm a Staff Product Designer at GitHub
+I'm a Staff Product Designer at GitHub!